Fastly is required for Adobe Commerce on cloud infrastructure Staging and Production environments.

 If needed, add the Fastly service ID and API token values for your project environment.

-Ignore the link to create a Fastly API token.
-Use the Fastly credentials (Service ID and API token) provided by Adobe provided.
+Do not select the link to create the Fastly API token.
+Instead, use the Fastly credentials (Service ID and API token) provided by Adobe provided by Adobe.

 Click Test credentials.

 If the test succeeds, click Save Config, and then clear the cache.

 If the test fails, verify that the correct service ID and API token values match the credentials for the current environment.